 This may be confusing at first, but thinking about your software this way will help catch those little details that may have slipped through the cracks when you think about what features you need.
 A software vendor can usually help you with this as well.
 Gather some sample reports, spreadsheets, and metrics and send them to prospective vendors.
 They should be able to help you set up the app to get the output you need.

 Need a little extra help?
-Download our sample workflow and template.
-We've included a sample workflow organized in a way that would implement nicely into a project management software solution as well as a printable section you can fill out and put your skills to the test!
+Contact us to receive a sample workflow and template.
+We've included a sample organized in a way that would implement nicely into a project management software solution as well as a printable section you can fill out and put your skills to the test!

 Step 4.
 Share Your Goals With Your Software Vendor